8x16/MetaHMLandCSS/Week1/07-Metadata-cheatsheet.md

 ### META HTTP-EQUIV

-These tags are used to set headers properties that browser will use, usually these are set by the back end server not in the files
+They are very useful, if we don't have access to the server configuration These tags are used to set headers properties that browser will use, usually these are set by the back end server not in the files
 ```html
 <meta http-equiv="content-type" content="text/html"> <!-- Specifies the format of the document returned by the server -->